 Almost out of breath, we reached the stall and saw the men seated in a circle with three others.
 All of them had large, impressive physiques — rare in Mysore — and they displayed the same cauliflower ears.
 Instinctively, the oldest man, who looked about 45, reached for the nearest bunch of bananas and asked, “How many?”

-Modern forms of wrestling, judo and jujutsu attribute their beginnings to India.
+Modern forms of wrestling, judo and jujitsu attribute their beginnings to India.
 Here is wrestling in its most primitive and pristine form.
-The rules of gushti have been preserved from its inception, which some historians have traced back to the time of the Buddha, around the fifth century B.C.
+The rules of kushti (also spelled gushti) have been preserved from its inception, which some historians have traced back to the time of the Buddha, around the fifth century B.C.

-Gushti, although virtually unknown in the West, enjoys a wide following throughout India.
+Kushti, although virtually unknown in the West, enjoys a wide following throughout India.
 Matches resemble boxing prizefights, drawing crowds of up to 10,000.
 The Mysore team is especially well-known, as it’s been the Karnataka state champion for many decades.
-A gushti match also resembles a Greco-Roman wrestling bout in that the objective is to put your opponent’s shoulders in contact with the ground.
+A kushti match also resembles a Greco-Roman wrestling bout in that the objective is to put your opponent’s shoulders in contact with the ground.

 Viewed as sacred events, matches take place in a ring of hallowed soil.
 Contests are always preceded by an elaborate ceremony in which priests bless the ground.
 Fighters don a thin strip of cloth around their waists and cover their bodies with coconut oil.
 Opponents fling mud at each other to facilitate any type of grip.
 Bouts have no time limits, no rounds and no draws.

-Joji Montelibano is a freelance writer and martial artist based in Santa Monica, California.
+Story and photos by Joji Montelibano, a freelance writer and martial artist based in Santa Monica, California.